1 Types of gods

 ‘My God, my God, why hast thou forsaken me?’
 Jesus died in lucid despair, sure that God had deserted him.
 Then he was raised from the grave by his disciples’ hopeful delusion.
 And when in this world does greedy mortal gullibility fail to win out over divine despondency?
 From then he was doomed to live on as the false idol of all that his soul detested and that the world loves, a triumphant usurper who stole God’s place in the hearts of the faithful.
 The cost of his success was to have the gold of his message melted down to cast one of the most brazen of the world’s idols.
 He had to lose his soul to gain the world.

-When God took on man’s flesh, the sum of all he learnt was that he was abandoned by God.
+When God took on man’s flesh, the sum of all he learnt was that his divine father had abandoned him.

 The gods are at their root power, not truth or goodness.
-They are the creations of our impotence and of our craving for power.
-We bowed down to them, not because we believed that they were good, but because we believed that they were good for something.
+They are the creations of our impotence and of our craving for dominion.
+We bowed down to them, not because we believed that they were good, but because we believed that they were good for something, to make us rich and powerful.
 We propitiated them because we feared them or hoped to gain some benefit from them, not because we loved them.
 No matter what gods we may pray to, it is brute power that we covet and our own selves that we adore.

 The pious trust in the authority of their god only because they see it incorporated in mortal institutions, edifices and customs.
 They are led to have faith in him by the pomp and prestige of his worldly assets, his lands and monasteries, his processions and domes and cupolas and robes and mitres.

 The gods are one of our obsolete technologies.
-Having made them to get what we desired, be it prosperity or victory, we have now unmade them, and have become as gods.
+Having made them to get what we desired, we have now unmade them, and have become as gods.
 They are worn-out tools which we have sold to fund our shiny new ones.
 We have at last come of age, and can do all that we want by our own hand, even bring an end to all flesh.
-Our machines are poised to seal God’s work of wiping us from the face of the earth.
+Our machines will soon complete God’s work of wiping us from the face of the earth.

 Where a religion is inscribed in a book, how could faith be more than a misreading?